Master of Arts (M.A.) in Art History

 M.A. students must maintain a GPA of at least 3.50.
 Only one semester of academic probation is allowed.
 All M.A. candidates, including transfer students, must take at least 24 s.h. in residence at the University of Iowa.

-M.A. students in art history must earn a grade of B or higher in semester-long upper-level courses in five of the following distribution fields: Asian, Ancient Mediterranean, Medieval, Renaissance, Baroque, 18th- and 19th-century European, American, and Modern/Contemporary.
+M.A. students in art history must earn a grade of B or higher in semester-long upper-level courses in five of the following distribution fields: Asian, Ancient Mediterranean, Medieval, Renaissance and Baroque, 18th- and 19th-century European, American, and Modern/Contemporary.
 These courses must be taken after the B.A. is granted.

 M.A. students must complete a qualifying paper that demonstrates their ability to conduct scholarly research and convey ideas in writing appropriately for the discipline and for the student's specialization field.